dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-requests.md

 ### Handle transient faults

-Faults typically occur when external HTTP calls are transient. <xref:Microsoft.Extensions.DependencyInjection.PollyHttpClientBuilderExtensions.AddTransientHttpErrorPolicy*> allows a policy to be defined to handle transient errors.
+Faults typically occur when external HTTP calls are transient. <xref:Microsoft.Extensions.DependencyInjection.PollyHttpClientBuilderExtensions.AddTransientHttpErrorPolicy%2A> allows a policy to be defined to handle transient errors.
 Policies configured with `AddTransientHttpErrorPolicy` handle the following responses:

 * <xref:System.Net.Http.HttpRequestException>
 * HTTP 5xx